 Port Redirector SoftwareWhen PC or Unix application software must access the remote device through an Etherpath connection, and the software can not be modified for TCP/IP communications, the most straight-forward method is to use port redirection software.
 A port redirector program tricks the computer into thinking that the remote port is actually a local COM: port.
 This software would be run on the computer workstation, then the application software reads and writes to the COM: port normally... none the wiser.
 This approach is commonly used with proprietary software that the customer either can't change because of technical or economic factors.

 DCB tested a number of port redirector packages, and recommends only a couple.
-The program of choice for Microsoft Windows (all versions) is Serial/IP by Tactical Software (Download a 30 day trial copy here).
+The program of choice for Microsoft Windows (all versions) is Serial/IP by Tactical Software at about $100 (Download a 30 day full-featured trial copy here, then after you see it work, buy the license on-line).
 This program creates a remote COM: port on the Windows PC that is accessable just like your local physical ports (up to 255 remote ports are available).
 This excellent package runs on all varieties of Microsoft Windows.
-After trying it, you can purchase a license for Serial/IP from DCBI f instead, you wish to use DDE connections directly into a spreadsheet or equivalent, TCPWedge, sold by TAL Technologies ( http://www.taltech.com ) is also a quality product, but it doesn't create clean, virtual COM: ports.
+After trying it, you can purchase a license for Serial/IP on-line.
+If instead, you wish to use DDE connections directly into a spreadsheet or equivalent, TCPWedge, sold by TAL Technologies ( http://www.taltech.com ) is also a quality product, but we don't think it creates clean, virtual COM: ports like the Tactical product.
 It's about $200 to $400.
 They also have a demo version available for download.

 An example of this approach is available from DCB here.
 This sample system, written in Visual Basic, retrieves ASCII data from an Etherpath and plots it in a MSWindows screen window.
 The source of the sample data is another PC, running an included program, that sends the ASCII numbers out its serial port for input to the remote Etherpath.